hafeild/entities/README.md

 what database to use to store metadata.
 Any database that can be used with PHP Data Objects is okay to use.

 Install https://github.com/dbamman/book-nlp with the supporting models.
-Be sure to update `conf.yaml` with the location of book-nlp or copy the contents of the `book-nlp/lib/` folder and `book-nlp/book-nlp.jar` to the `lib/` folder in your when-entities-interact directory (or make symlinks).
+Copy the contents of the `book-nlp/lib/` folder and `book-nlp/book-nlp.jar` to the `lib/` folder in your when-entities-interact directory (or make symlinks).

 # Development